mouraaa/CISC3140_Lab3_P1/README.md

 # CISC3140 Lab3

 The .rtf file is a list of items one might sell if they were hosting a technology based website.
-Each row consists of the item name, a comma and then a price.
-The .awk file reads and adds up each item's final price and outputs it for the user to read.
+Each row consists of the item name, the price as well as how many  of that specific item is in inventory.
+The .awk file reads and adds up each item's final price and multiplies it by the available.
+It then outputs the total amount of money that will be made if everything is sold.

 ### Where's the .csv file?
 I am using a macbook and apple products do not come with native programs using .csv files.
 However, the .rtf file is being treated as a csv file since a csv file is just a comma separated file.